Step One: Create a Trip

 Five Ocean-Like Beaches on Wisconsin's Great Lakes

 Think you need to travel to the Atlantic or Pacific to enjoy an ocean or beachside vacation?
 Well, think again.
-Wisconsin is home to a number of “ocean-esque” beaches along its Great Lakes coastlines, all offering a budget- and family friendly alternative to a more expensive vacation requiring air travel and at least a week of vacation time.
+Wisconsin is home to a number of “ocean-esque” beaches along its Great Lakes coastlines.
+These options all offer a budget- and family-friendly alternative to a more expensive vacation requiring air travel and at least a week of vacation time.
 Here are five of our most impressive beaches that will leave you with no choice but to dive in and head to Wisconsin’s coasts!

-Selected by USA Today this year as one of the “51 Great American Beaches,” North Beach is located on the waterfront of Lake Michigan.
+Selected by USA Today as one of the “51 Great American Beaches,” North Beach is located on the Lake Michigan waterfront.
 This beach sits on 50 acres and has 2,500 feet of shoreline open to the public for swimming, fishing and picnics.
 The beach has been designated a Blue Wave Beach (America's first environmental certification for beaches) since 2004.
-The Beachside Oasis is also a part of North Beach, featuring a concession stand, live music, and the Kid's Cove Playground – a gem located right on the beach.
+The Beachside Oasis is also a part of North Beach, featuring a concession stand, live music and the Kids' Cove Playground – a gem located right on the beach.

 You’re in America’s Kringle Capital.
 The Kringle, an oval-shaped, authentic Danish pastry, is produced predominately in Racine County.
 With 32 layers of flaky dough and filling choices from fruits to nuts, this pastry leaves you satisfied.
 Visit O&H Danish Bakery to purchase your own Kringle to take home.